If a dispute arisesThe page was last modified:

 Civil cases concerning minor amounts

 Cases concerning minor amounts, up to half a base amount, are decided by a single judge and the possibilities of receiving compensation for one's court costs are limited.
-Otherwise, the case is generally administered in the same manner as described above.
+Apart from this, the case is generally administered in the same manner as described above.

 The courts can provide general information of a rather formal nature.
 For instance, they can explain how you should complete a summons application and generally describe how legal proceedings are handled.

 The courts do not give legal advice.
-You should refer to an advokat office (attorney's office) if you wish to have, for instance, advice
+You should refer to an attorney's office (advokat) if you wish to receive advice.